metrico/influxdb3-unlocked/UNLOCK.md

 This project includes a GitHub Actions workflow (`.github/workflows/release.yml`) that automatically builds and releases both binary and Docker images when a new release is published.

 **What it does:**
-- Builds optimized Linux x64 binary with all enterprise features
+- Builds optimized Linux x64 binary with all enterprise features (with caching)
-- Creates compressed archive with binary and Python dependencies
+- Creates compressed archive with binary
+- Builds Docker image using prebuilt binary (no rebuild)
-- Builds and pushes Docker image to Docker Hub
+- Pushes Docker image to GitHub Container Registry
 - Attaches binary to GitHub release

 **Required Secrets:**